eightbitraptor/eightbitraptor.github.io/src/_weeknotes/weeknote-2024-14.md

   which was a fascinating place to go, and I thoroughly recommend it if you ever find yourself in the area.

+  I am planning on hanging it in a convenient location to be prominently displayed during video calls.

 <hr />

 - I got around to setting up my old Tacx Flow trainer with Zwift in the garage,